Orange-Juice03/Orange-Juice03/README.md

-Hello, I am a Junior at Texas A&M University-San Antonio studying Computer Science In the meantime, I am intermediate with Java
+Hello, I am a Junior at Texas A&M University-San Antonio studying Computer Science.
-However, I’m looking to improve my coding skills specifically (Python, JavaScript, HTML, CSS) This will be the best way to see my projects
+Skilled in Java with experience in building applications (GUI) using IntelliJ However, I’m looking to improve my coding skills specifically (Python, JavaScript, HTML, CSS) This will be the best way to see my projects